 The list below shows the components that we must define to create an outcome target.

 An outcome describes the purpose of the project or strategy.
 It drives all the action and justifies the resource expense of a project.
 In strategy one will call it a strategic objective.

 It predicts an exact status quo at the end of a project or strategy.
 It thus quantifies the result of a plan.

 It defines the starting point of our target.
 It is rare for an outcome target to have a zero baseline.
 In the example above, 400 out of 1000 people already have access to consistent food supply.

 It shows the predictions of periodic progress for the duration of a project or strategy.
+They are "target milestones".
 Good practice is to break an ultimate target into smaller parts.
 That will help us to fix problems before they become monsters.
 There are no rules on how to quantify.
 It could be a number or a percentage.
 I prefer a percentage since it puts any project result into perspective.
 Numbers are always relative to other numbers.
 E.g., 1 million is a lot if your turnover is 1.8 million, but not if you turn 200 million.
 A percentage will give consistent measure against a fixed point of 100 units.

 An outcome is an environmental and stakeholder judgement.
 Org will never have full control over its outcomes.
-To influence them, Org uses strategy, programmes, and projects.
-Through outcome targets Org ensures that its outputs are meaningful.
+To influence them, Org uses strategy, programs, and projects.
+Through outcome targets, Org ensures that its outputs are meaningful.

 © 02-12-2019: Derek Hendrikz